 - Tension structures, in which forces are transferred to the ground by tension (or catenary action) and by compression in posts or masts, as in a tent.

-Braced frames with simple connections and vertical bracing (which may be steel bracing or a concrete core) offer a very cost competitive structural solution, and are the most commonly used structural system in buildings.
+Braced frames with nominally pinned connections and vertical bracing (which may be steel bracing or a concrete core) offer a very cost competitive structural solution, and are the most commonly used structural system in buildings.
 Rigidly framed structures are preferred if there is no opportunity for the use of vertical bracing, such as in fully glazed facades or in large-span structures.
 In braced frames, columns are designed to resist mainly compression forces.
 Columns used in rigid or continuous frames are also designed to resist bending.

 Arch and tension structures rely on the compressive and tensile properties of steel, and follow well-defined structural principles.
 Tension structures are commonly associated with expressive external structures.
 The tension elements, in the form of cables or rods, are usually anchored to the ground.